Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Results

 \subsubsection{Neutrino masses}

 The unique effect in the unlensed temperature power spectrum of massive neutrinos that are still relativistic at recombination is small.
-With the angular scale of the acoustic peaks fixed from measurements of the temperature power spectrum, neutrino masses increase the expansion rate at $z >1$ and so suppress clustering on scales larger than the horizon size at the non-relativistic transition~\citep{Kaplinghat:2003bh}.
+With the angular scale of the acoustic peaks fixed from measurements of the temperature power spectrum, neutrino masses increase the expansion rate at $z >1$ where dark energy is negligible\footnote{With all other physical densities held fixed to preserve the acoustic physics before recombination, increasing the neutrino mass increases the expansion rate at all times after the neutrinos become non-relativistic (which is after recombination for the light masses considered here).
+However, to preserve the angular scale of the sound horizon and hence the location of the acoustic peaks and troughs, one must \emph{reduce} the expansion rate at low redshift.
+This is done by reducing the physical density in dark energy.} and so suppress clustering on scales smaller than the horizon size at the non-relativistic transition~\citep{Kaplinghat:2003bh}.
 This effect reduces $C_\elp^{\phi\phi}$ for $L >10$ (see Fig.~\ref{fig:CMBlensing_LCDM}) and gives less smoothing of the acoustic peaks in $C_\elt^{TT}$.
 As discussed in~\cite{planck2013-p11}, the constraint on $\sum m_\nu$ from the \planck\ temperature power spectrum (and \WMAP\ low-$\elt$ polarization) is driven by the smoothing effect of lensing: $\sum m_\nu < 0.66\,\mathrm{eV}$ (95\%; \planck+\WP+\highL).
 Curiously, this constraint is weakened by additionally including the lensing likelihood to